IsaacSchemm/Pandacap/README.md

 Posts from users you follow on these platforms will appear in the Pandacap inbox, and posts you add to your favorites on these platforms will appear in Pandacap's Favorites automatically.

-Fur Affinity support relies on [FAExport](https://faexport.spangle.org.uk/) when posting new journal entries, and Weasyl support relies on a PHP proxy script (included in this repository).
+Weasyl support relies on a PHP proxy script (included in this repository).

 ### Reddit